create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v8.5.0 Released

 *Leipzig, 23rd January 2023:* With this new version it is now possible to configure antialiasing.
-Antialiasing can be turned on/off, multisampling and supersampling can now be configured.
+Antialiasing can be turned on/off, multisampling and super-sampling can now be configured.
 Additionally glTF files can now be loaded, either directly as source of the \<x3d-canvas\> element or as source of an Inline node, as well as with API methods.
 The glTF file is internally converted into X3D and then made available to the scene-graph.
 Also there is a new node ImageTextureAtlas, which makes it easy to load 3D textures.

 ### New Features